“I paint the figurative moment

 Three distinct gestures, carried by the same silence.

+Camille Rouschmeyer paints nature as a sensitive memory.
 Her canvases capture the moment between two breaths: a reflection on the lake, the shimmer of a moving sky, the density of vegetation, the birds of the shore.
+Her painting explores matter in its silences and slowness, like an intimate echo of the living world.
+Each landscape becomes a place crossed, inhabited by the quiet emotion of the elements.

 VISIBLE WORKS: THREE UNIVERSES, THREE VOICES